-When the keynote came and went without an official Android bump to the API level, many took that as Google wavering on their commitment to the platform.
-Watching the keynote live I had the opposite impression, and the subsequent Android sessions during the week reaffirmed that.
+The keynote did not include an announcement incrementing the Android API level.
+Many took that as Google wavering on their commitment to the platform.
+Watching in-person, I had the opposite impression, and the subsequent Android sessions during the week reaffirmed that.

 Comparison to WWDC

-The content and variety of sessions at both conferences is excellent.
-On the whole, WWDC's sessions appeared to be more polished and rehearsed when compared to the I/O sessions.
-I found the I/O sessions tended to be a little more light-hearted and included more variety in the session structure (fireside chats, interactive labs) which added to the enjoyment of the sessions and kept the sessions from becoming monotonous.
-Both conferences provide a tremendous amount of access to the engineering teams directly working on the frameworks and services developers interact with on a daily basis.
+The content and variety of sessions at both conferences are excellent.
+On the whole, WWDC’s sessions appeared to be more polished and rehearsed when compared to the I/O sessions.
+I found the I/O sessions tended to be a little more light-hearted and included more variety in the session structure (fireside chats, interactive labs), which added to the enjoyment of the sessions and kept them from becoming monotonous.
+Both conferences provide a tremendous amount of access to the engineering teams directly working on the frameworks and services developers interact with daily.
 These opportunities for interaction are easily the most valuable parts of each conference.
 While the Apple labs at WWDC predominantly allowed for one-on-one interaction with their engineers, Google made their engineers available in an Office Hours setting that had the engineers holding court for small groups around white boarded areas in the conference hall.
-If you had very specific questions, the WWDC labs could not be beat for access and personal attention.
-If you were interested in picking up some tips and inside scoop about your favorite Google developer topics, then the I/O office hours are great.
+If you had particular questions, the WWDC labs could not be beaten for access and personal attention.
+If you were interested in picking up some tips and inside information about your favorite Google developer topics, then the I/O office hours are great.

 My biggest gripes about I/O are mainly with the logistics and the infrastructure at the conference.
-The most popular talks were being held in rooms that could have easily been filled if they were four times the size.
-The bigger tracks like Android and Chrome could have benefitted from being clustered on one floor near each other instead of being spread over two.
-That would've made bouncing between sessions easier and eased up the congestion around the escalators and the other traffic hotspots on the floors.
-The session rooms themselves were stuffy and hot during the talks and especially so in the popular sessions which typically had crowds sitting along the walls and in the aisles.
-While the range of these complaints range from the minor (too crowded at times) to major (uncomfortably hot rooms) annoyancess they still detract from an otherwise great conference experience.
-The best thing about these issues are that they fixable.
-Hopefully Google will make some changes to eliminate these issues from future conferences.
+The most popular talks were being held in rooms that could have quickly been filled if they were four times the size.
+The bigger tracks like Android and Chrome would have benefitted from closer proximity.
+Instead, they were spread over two floors.
+That would’ve made bouncing between sessions easier and eased up the congestion around the escalators and the other traffic hotspots on the levels.
+The session rooms themselves were stuffy and hot during the talks and especially so in the popular sessions, which typically had crowds sitting along the walls and in the aisles.
+While the range of these complaints spans from the minor (too crowded at times) to significant (uncomfortably hot rooms) annoyances, they still detract from an otherwise excellent conference experience.
+The best thing about these issues is that they are fixable.
+Hopefully, Google will make some changes to eliminate these issues from future conferences.

 External Conference Activities

-The best parts of conferences are social interactions and Google I/O was no different.
-I kicked off the week at the Meatup.io, made my way out to Twitter for their Mobile Showcase lightning talks and capped the week off by going to a meetup-style talk on Android testing at a local startup.
-It was great to meet so many great developers and engineers at these events and it was nice to be able to thank so many of the project creators and maintainers in person for their contributions to Android's open-source community.
+The best parts of conferences are social interactions, and Google I/O was no different.
+I kicked off the week at the Meatup.io, made my way out to Twitter for their Mobile Showcase lightning talks, and capped the week off by going to a meetup-style discussion on Android testing at a local startup.
+It was great to meet so many great developers and engineers at these events, and it was nice to be able to thank so many of the project creators and maintainers in person for their contributions to Android’s open-source community.

-I had a fantastic time at Google I/O. I'm still chewing on and trying to process all the great content, conversations, and code that I was exposed to last week.
+I had a fantastic time at Google I/O. I’m still chewing on and trying to process all the great content, conversations, and code that I was exposed to last week.
 I highly recommend Google I/O, and if you are fortunate to get an opportunity to attend a future event, I strongly urge you to go.
-Being around 6,000 passionate and excited developers is an amazing way to spend a week learning and exploring new technologies and services.
+Spending a week with 6,000 passionate and excited developers is a fantastic way to immerse yourself in learning and explore new technologies and services.